Pass a theory test

 How to take a test

 Step 1.
-Submit your completed licence application form at the MVR office.
+Submit your completed Licence application form at an MVR office.

 Step 2.
 Provide evidence of your ID and residency.

 Step 3.
 Pay the theory test fee before you can begin.

 If you pass and you don't want to immediately apply for your licence, the result will remain valid for 12 months.